ZerBea/hcxtools/README.md

 * zlib and zlib-dev installed (for gzip compressed cap/pcap/pcapng files)

 * libcurl and curl-dev installed (used by whoismac and wlancap2wpasec)

+* libpthread and pthread-dev installed (used by hcxhashcattool)

 * Raspberry Pi: additionally libwiringpi and wiringpi dev installed (Raspberry Pi GPIO support)